ralt/psettings/README.md

-vim-modes
+psettings aka Project Settings
 ===

 Description
 ---

-This plugin tries to emulate something close to emacs modes.

-It allows you to have different vim settings for each project.
+This plugin allows you to have different vim settings for each project.

 If you're working with different coding standards (X project has shiftwidth 2, Y project has shiftwidth 4, etc), it can become cumbersome to always work with